cyber-carpentry/group6/README.md

 * This will create nor_daily_observations.csv
 5. Run python script for combining flood and enviromental data "python by_event_for_model.py"
 * This requires flood_events.csv and nor_daily_observations.csv and creates for_model_avgs.csv
-6.
-  * Run snakemake easy or hard
-  * Build your own docker and run it combined (images and run them)
-  * Commands follow those (inputs and outputs) complete process

 The team members that led this effort were participants of the Cyber Carpentry 2019 workshop at the University of North Carolina at Chapel Hill.
 Note: You can access the original repository here: https://github.com/uva-hydroinformatics/flood_data.